tanaikech/GeminiWithFiles/README.md

   const apiKey = "###"; // Please set your API key. const q = "Description this video.";

-  const g = GeminiWithFiles.geminiWithFiles({ apiKey }); // This is for installing GeminiWithFiles as a library.
+  const g = GeminiWithFiles.geminiWithFiles({ apiKey, propertiesService: PropertiesService.getScriptProperties() }); // This is for installing GeminiWithFiles as a library.
-  // const g = new GeminiWithFiles({ apiKey }); // This is for directly copying and pasting Class GeminiWithFiles into your Google Apps Script project.
+  // const g = new GeminiWithFiles({ apiKey, propertiesService: PropertiesService.getScriptProperties() }); // This is for directly copying and pasting Class GeminiWithFiles into your Google Apps Script project.

   const fileList = g.setFileIdsOrUrlsWithResumableUpload([{ url }]).uploadFiles();